harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 #tip
 Whether you like TypeScript or not is irrelevant.
 Nuxt 3 is written in TypeScript, trying to avoid it will only make your life harder.

-You don't need to be an expert, but you should be able to read and understand the Nuxt 3 skeleton code.
+You don't need to be an expert, but you should be able to read and understand the Nuxt 3 code.

 You can learn the basics with [TypeScript in 5 minutes](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).
 ::